 The Climate and Clean Air Coalition’s (CCAC) initiative “Mitigating Short-Lived Climate Pollutants from the Municipal Solid Waste Sector,” (MSW Initiative) brings cities together to address methane, black carbon, and other air pollutants emissions from the waste management sector, supporting them with outreach and technical support.

-If your city is interested in being involved and you would like an invitation to join from the initiative then contact us today.
+If your city is interested in being involved and you would like an invitation to join from the initiative then reach out to the Initiative contact listed in the CCAC Waste Initiative page.

 How do cities participate?